patrickkulling/PKAnimations/Readme.md

 * [NEW] Add new optional parameter 'options' to Move, Scale & FadeAnimation
 * [NEW] Add 'delay' support
 * [INFO] Add 'ease' as optional parameter support
+* [FIX] Single animations can now be executed without wrapping them into a MGCommandGroup

 **0.1.0** (06-03-2013)